 By 1980, there were still only sixty breweries, but thanks to President Carter, home brewing was legalized on October 14, 1978, bringing about the microbrew revolution.
-There are now over 6,400 breweries in the States.
+As of 2022, there are now over 9,200 breweries in the States.
 As better European beers and ales were allowed to surface in America, many local independent microbrewers popped up, becoming more experimental with varied recipes.
 Nowadays, America has no problem keeping up with, and often surpassing, international brews.

 Since tastes vary, I hope to lead consumers to their best possible choices by distinguishing between the ‘real deal’ and mere imitators, without reservation.

 Even if we may have missed some particular ‘styles’ from different brewers, some have a similar ‘vibe’ to that particular brewers rated product, using similar ingredients, yeast fermentation, and water.
 The apple doesn’t fall far from the tree.
 ‘It’s the water’ is actually a true, binding statement, as it is the most important ingredient for quality beers and ales.

 It should be noted that 16 and 22 ounce bottles tend to be pasteurized less than 12 ounce bottles simply because there’s more beer or ale per bottle and more yeast remains on the bottom.
 Therefore, larger bottled beers or ales will show better characteristics of each particular style.

 In fact, the best brews keep revealing different flavor illusions.
 Some aberrations in brewing quality could augment flavor factors, but not necessarily the true essence of a beer or ale.
 Each brewers batch is made separately so ingredients are always going to differ by even the smallest percentage.
 But the best way to experience the best brews is on tap, since pasteurization and processing sometimes dwindle the adjuncts, complexities, and dimensions of bottled beers.